-Collectively (and in many cases individually), Armillaria species have a huge host range (Raabe).
+Collectively (and in many cases individually), Armillaria species have a huge host range .
 Many conifers and hardwoods, and even some herbaceous plants, are susceptible.

 Age of the host may influence the disease.
 With conifers, killing of young, vigorous trees is fairly common, especially in plantations.
 Older trees can tolerate infections much better and they survive much longer with infection.
-The older trees tend to get butt rot if they are infected rather than extensive killing of sapwood, cambium, and phloem.
+Older trees often get butt rot if they are infected rather than extensive killing of sapwood, cambium, and phloem.

 Several species in the genus Armillaria, commonly called oak fungus or honey mushroom, cause similar diseases.
 These fungi, in the Agaricales, form mushrooms.
 The characters of the mushrooms for field identification are:

 We used to call everything in this group Armillaria mellea.
 Now we know that there are over 30 distinct entities there.
 They are difficult to distinguish morphologically.
 In most cases, however, we now recognize them as distinct species because: (a) they are intersterile; (b) there are some differences among them in morphology and molecular-genetic characters; (c) there are differences in distribution, host range, and virulence, and; (d) it is a very important genus, both ecologically and economically.
 Following are some of the most studied species [1, 6]:

 Armillaria borealis frequently causes butt rot in conifers.
 It rarely kills trees and has been moderately virulent in inoculations.
 Rhizomorph branching dichotomous.
 Distributed in the northern parts of Europe, Scandinavia, Russia.

 Armillaria calvescens is most commonly found on hardwoods in northern hardwood forests, where it often causes butt rot.
 It may kill stressed trees.
 Rhizomorph branching monopodial.
 It is probably the most common species in much of northeastern North America.